mingyokim/no-name-blog/README.md

 This repo contains the front-end and back-end for a blog, without the database.
 You can use this repo to create your own blog, as long as you create your own Firebase project (which acts like a database) - you just need to supply the configuration of your Firebase project through environment variables.
 The blog was designed by [Fiona Yang](http://fionayang.me/).
 If you're just interesting in hosting your own blog, go straight to the [Production mode section](#production-mode).

 ### Setting up a firebase project
 This blog's database is powered by Firebase.
-To host your own blog, create a Firebase project.
+To host your own blog, create a Firebase project with Firestore database.
 When created, go to the Authentication tab > Sign-in methods, and enable Google provider.
 So far this blog only supports authentication with Google.

+Also create a composite index in Database > Indexes, with the following information:

+- Collection ID: `blogs_partial`
+- Fields:
+ 1. Field path: `authorId`, `Ascending`
+ 2. Field path: `createdAt`, `Descending`
+- Query scope: `Collection`

 ### Development mode